QBDev0ps/DevOps-Cloud-projects/Project10.md

 **`mysql> SELECT * FROM tooling.users;`**

-+ As can be seen in the output image below our the password for **User id 3** (the new user we just added) is not hashed.
++ As can be seen in the output image below the password for **User id 3** (the new user we just added) is not hashed.
 This means our 'slight' change worked.

 ![create new user](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/7ba49585-1c3c-47ee-806c-edf0db6694a6)